Frequently Asked Questions

 We often get individuals dropping in asking us the question “What is EIT Certification?”

-Others are asking because they are seeing it as a requirement on a job description they are looking to apply for.
+- They are seeing it as a requirement on a job description they are looking to apply for.

-While some just want to know the details because they are seeing that it is part of the process in becoming a licensed professional engineer in their state.
+- They just want to know the details because they are seeing that it is part of the process in becoming a licensed professional engineer in their state.